mahulchak/svmu/README.md

   Q_NAME2, Q_ST2, Q_END2: chromosome name, start and end coordinates of the second copy in the query genome.

-8. The 'all_chrom.tsv' file has both TE and duplicates in it.
+8. The 'all_chrom.tsv' file has both TE (if repeatmasker was not used on the assembly) and duplicates in it.
 To separate TE from duplicates, you will need <a href="https://github.com/arq5x/bedtools2/blob/master/README.md">bedtools</a> and a file with TE annotations for the reference genome.

  TIP: You can use Repeatmasker to generate the TE annotation file if you already don't have a TE annotation file.

  After you get the TE annotation file, you can use the following commands to obtain the list of sequences that are single copy in the reference genome but more than one copy in the other genome.